XuewenWangUGA/USAT/README.md

 4. Caculation allele length in bp to the number of repeat time  (allele size)

 ## Installation
+Step 1.
 Download the software and subdirectories from Github.

  `git clone https://github.com/XuewenWangUGA/USAT`

  `cd USAT`

- and then download the subdirectories into the directory USAT
+ Step 2. and then download the subdirectories `testData` and put `testData` under the directory USAT

- or

- Download the software release zip file into your computer from https://mafft.cbrc.jp/alignment/software/ , unzip it into a directory called "USAT".
+                  download the subdirectories `settings` and put `settings` under the directory USAT

+ Step 3.

+ For Windows user:

+ download maffinwin from https://mafft.cbrc.jp/alignment/software/windows_without_cygwin.html  and unzip the download files into `maffinwin` under the directory USAT.

+ For Linux and MacOS:

+donwload the Linux installation file from https://mafft.cbrc.jp/alignment/software/linux.html and install it.
+After that, to export the mafft path into environment.

+donwload the MacOS installation file from https://mafft.cbrc.jp/alignment/software/macosx.html and install it.
+After that, to export the mafft path into environment.

+command for export path:

+`export PATH=$PATH: /your/path/to/mafft/`

- or download whole package from Github https://github.com/ge-lab
+ or download whole package from Github https://github.com/ge-lab using giuhub download button.

  Go to the USAT folder and double click to run.
 This software will use a new version of Java runtime enviroment V17.
 If your computer has an older version, please install the newest Java runtime enviroment V17 or higher from https://www.oracle.com/java/technologies/downloads/#jdk17-windows

- Download the mafft package and unzip it into a subfolder maffinwin under USAT

  ## Run USAT